Dąbrówka Mała

-During the German occupation (World War II), on April 3–4, 1940, the German police committed a massacre of 40 Poles from Katowice in Dąbrówka Mała (see Nazi crimes against the Polish nation).
+The origins of Dąbrówka Mała date back to the 15th century, when it belonged to the Duchy of Siewierz.
+The settlement underwent rapid development in the second half of the 19th century with the establishment of mining operations and steel mills in the area, which led to a quick increase in the population.
+During the German occupation (World War II), on 3–4 April 1940, the German police committed a massacre of 40 Poles from Katowice in Dąbrówka Mała.
 The occupiers also operated a Polenlager forced labour camp for Poles in Dąbrówka Mała.